How can we rekindle our romance in a long term relationship?

 Keep the romance alive

 While you were living the daily American routine of working too much and trying to cope with life’s ongoing struggles, the romance that originally sparked the marriage began to diminish.
-Hopefully you and your significant other are both trying to fix things, but right now, this is about You.
+Hopefully you and your significant other are both trying to fix things, but right now, I have your attention.
 These quick tips will help You get the romance to spark again:

-- Flare-up the flirt: Find ways to flirt with your partner and show him/her you are interested in connecting with him/her on a more intimate level.
+- Flare-up the flirt: Find ways to flirt with your partner and show them you are interested in connecting with them on a more intimate level.
 Try to show your playful mood where you can, have fun and connect in a flirting way.
 Spice it up a bit … I dare you.

 - Maintain the connection: We all know life gets busy … with late hours at work, taking kids to soccer practice, running errands, etc. Make your relationship a priority and schedule time each week alone together.
 Make this time together mutually enjoyable and use it as a way to maintain your emotional connection.
 And yes … this means time away from the television.
 Create a time and place where there are no distractions and no responsibilities … just like it used to be.
+Reserve this time for fun time, this is not the time to talk bills or responsibilities.
+You can schedule a separate time in the week for those conversations.
 (You can check out some date night ideas here!)

 I am going to tell you what you already know: marriage doesn’t have to be routine, boring, and dry.
 It may not be easy, and it may not always be fun, but how you experience saving your relationship often depends on … yes, you guessed it … You.